defold/defold.github.io/llms/apis/window-lua.md

 ### window.set_listener
 *Type:* FUNCTION
 Sets a window event listener.
+Only one window event listener can be set at a time.

 **Parameters**